Tel Yarmuth: Early Bronze Age

+was found, thought to have been used for olive processing.
+Similar installations have been found at Beth Yerah and other contemporary sites.

 Middle Bronze

 The acropolis was lightly re-occupied, based on potsherd finds, in the Middle Bronze IIA.

-Late Bronze
+Late Bronze Age

-Egyptian period

-In the LBA, the Southern Levant became part of the Egyptian New Kingdom empire, with local vassal rulers in regional centers.

-The site saw some occupation in the Late Bronze II.
+The site saw some occupation on the acropolis in the Late Bronze Age II.
 It included 13th century BC Mycenaean and Cypriot sherds.
 The only other epigraphic find was a hoe with a partial hieroglyphic inscription in a hoard of bronze objects, mostly fragmentary.
 They were dated to the time of the 19th Dynasty (12th century BC) and may not be in their original context.